dsw7/VeryBadScope/README.md

   <img src=benchmark/rigol/very_bad_scope.png>
 </p>

-The rising edge-to-rising edge period was measured at 50.52 milliseconds by inspecting a CSV corresponding to the above trace.
-This period represents a 0.554% difference from the value obtained from the Rigol DS1054Z.
+The rising edge-to-rising edge period was measured at 50.42 milliseconds by inspecting a CSV corresponding to the above trace.
+This period represents a 0.554% difference from the 50.70 millisecond period obtained from the Rigol DS1054Z.

 ## Testing
 To run unit tests, run the following `make` target: